-1. Turn off the electrical supply to the furnace.
+1. Turn off the electrical supply to the furnace (see Fig. 13).

-Figure 13 - Turn Off Electrical Supply
+Fig. 13 - Turn Off Electrical Supply

 - 2. Remove filter cabinet door/rack. - 3.
-Slide air filter out of filter cabinet/rack.
-Keep dirty side up (if dirty) to avoid spilling dirt.

-4. Inspect the filter.
+Inspect the filter.
 If torn, replace it.

-NOTE: If the filter is:
+NOTE: If a washable filter has been replaced with:

-- a. a factory specified disposable media filter Do not clean.
+- a.
+Factory specified disposable media filter Do not clean.
 If dirty, replace only with media filter having the same part number and size.
-Install with airflow direction arrow pointing towards blower. - b. an Electronic Air Cleaner (EAC) Refer to EAC Owner's Manual for maintenance information. - c. a factory specified disposable filter do not clean, replace it with a new filter of same size. - d. a washable filter, wash filter (if dirty) in sink, bathtub, or outside with a garden hose.
+Install with airflow direction arrow pointing towards blower (some models may vary). - b.
+Electronic Air Cleaner (EAC) Refer to EAC Owner's Manual for maintenance information (some models may vary).

+- Factory specified disposable filter, do not clean.
+Replace it with a new filter of same size. - d.
+Wash filter (if dirty) in sink, bathtub, or outside with a garden hose.
 Always use cold tap water.
 A mild liquid detergent may be used if necessary.
 Spray water through filter in the opposite direction of airflow.
-Allow filter to dry. - 5.
-Reinstall clean air filter. - 6.
-Replace filter cabinet door. - 7.
-Turn on electrical supply to furnace (See Figure 11).
+Allow filter to dry. - 4.
+Reinstall clean air filter. - 5.
+Replace filter cabinet door. - 6.
+Turn on electrical supply to furnace (see Fig. 11).

 NOTE: If side return ducts are used, two filters may be required in some models.
 The procedure listed above may be used to remove side filters.
 Filters may be field modified by cutting filter material and support rods (3) in filters.
 Alternate sizes and additional filters may be ordered from your dealer.